The Science of Employee Recognition and Rewards

 Gallup defines an engaged employee as one who is involved in, enthusiastic about, and committed to their work and workplace.
 By this definition, disengaged employees have the exact opposite qualities of an engaged one.
 This means they can be apathetic and unmotivated by their work or environment.
 And the numbers prove it.

 So, what does that mean in dollars?
-Disengaged employees cost U.S. companies a shocking $450-$550 billion per year in lost productivity.
+Disengaged employees cost U.S. companies a shocking $450-$550 billion in lost productivity annually.

 Sounds crazy, right?
-But it makes sense if you consider this fact: 70% of U.S. employees are not engaged at work.
+But it makes sense if you consider this fact: 70% of U.S. employees are unengaged at work.
 That’s right.
 This means a whopping two-thirds of the U.S. workforce feels actively disconnected from their role, company, and day-to-day responsibilities.

 So why are so many employees disengaged in the first place?